AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Run the code example

-The output window has the name \`sched’ (schedule).
+The output window has the name \`sched' (schedule).

-Output the amount of data held in \`sched’ compared to the maximum possible amount.
+Output the amount of data held in \`sched' compared to the maximum possible amount.

 ::